Tpj-root/isro/Quiz_Assessment.md

 d.To repair and maintain spacecraft

-b.
+Ans: b.
 All of the given options